vedi/cocos2dx-store/README.md

 # cocos2dx-store

 **December 1, 2013**: Android in-app billing has been updated to use Google's in-app billing version 3.
-Google does not support refunds with version 3, thus we have removed the `onMarketRefund` event.
+Google does not support refunds with version 3, as a result, we have removed the `onMarketRefund` event.

 **October 28, 2013**: iOS server side verification is added.
 This feature is not activated by default. [learn more](https://github.com/soomla/cocos2dx-store#ios-server-side-verification)